Deterministic module ownership, runtime flow, worker boundaries, and separation between physics, UI, analysis, and rendering

 | Field solving | Compute magnetic flux density from the active solver |

-| Induction runtime | Track linkage history, voltage, RMS, and peak metrics |
+| Induction runtime | Track linkage, voltage, current, RMS, peaks, and load-aware electrical state |

 | Worker | Perform heavy deterministic calculations off the main UI thread |